FranceGall/terraform-beginner-bootcamp-2023/README.md

 CHMOD is used to update permissions on a file or folder.
 For example, we could use CHMOD 777 filename to grant access to everything.
 OWNER.GROUP.OTHER
 [Linux Permissions](https://en.wikipedia.org/wiki/File-system_permissions)

-### Gitpod Lifecycles (Before, Init, Command)
+### Gitpod Lifecycles
-We need to be careful when using the Init because it will not rerun if we restart an existing workspace.
+Before Init & Command - We need to be careful when using the Init because it will not rerun if we restart an existing workspace.
 Used by the file [.gitpod.yml](.gitpod.yml) https://www.gitpod.io/docs/configure/workspaces/tasks